ketozhang/notes/mynotebook/Finance/Stocks/Stocks_Fundamentals/PE_Ratio.md

----
-title: Price to Earning Ratio
+#  Price to Earning Ratio
----

 The P/E ratio is the dollar amount an investor is willing to pay per dollar of annual earning.
 It is calculated by,